 1. James Bond Island

-The Thai name of this island is “Khao Phing Kan”, which refers to the perculiar shape of the island which appears as if a flat limestone cliff tumbled sideways and leaned on a similar rock in the center of the island.
+The Thai name of James Bond Island is “Khao Phing Kan”, which refers to the peculiar shape of the island which appears as if a flat limestone cliff tumbled sideways and leaned on a similar rock in the center of the island.
 In 1974, It was featured in the James Bond movie “The Man with the Golden Gun”, and ever since it has been called James Bond Island.
 For many years, this island has become a must-visit island for tourists in Phang Nga Bay.
 Krabi.

 - James Bond Island & Phang Nga Bay – Day/Sunset Cruise